 Put water, bouillon, Cajun spice, chili powder and nutritional yeast into a medium-size saucepan.
 Bring to a boil.
 Add quinoa.
 Cover and return to a boil, then reduce heat to medium.
 Cook for 15–20 minutes (until tender).
 Set aside.
 Heat oil in a sauté pan over medium heat.
-Add garlic, onions, bell pepper and celery.
-Cook for 15–20 minutes, until veggies are very tender.
+Add onions, garlic, bell pepper and celery.
+Cook for 20-30 minutes, or until veggies are cooked down (very tender) and caramelized.
 Add veggies to the quinoa; stir to combine.
 Serve warm or at room temperature.
 Serves 4.

 Benefits of Nutritional Yeast

 - With 18 amino acids, nutritional yeast is a complete protein.
 It is considered to be 55% high quality protein.
 In addition to that, it has 15 minerals.

 - For vegetarians and those who are on a low cholesterol diet, yeast is a great substitute for meat, dairy products or other sources of proteins that are also rich in fats.